 Grandfather Mike Mangan, aged 72, from Turton, suffered fatal injuries after crashing head-on into a van while overtaking towards the end of a 320-mile journey.

-Mr Mangan’s son, Insp Dave Mangan, also from Bolton, who works for Lancashire Constabulary, witnessed the crash in Wheddon Cross, Somerset, on September 11 last year.
+Mr Mangan’s son, Insp Dave Mangan, also from Bolton, who works for Lancashire Constabulary, was riding ahead of his father in Wheddon Cross, Somerset, on September 11 last year.

 Now, he wants to educate others — something his father would have supported.